jruels/packer-tf/labs/tf-first-instance/index.md

 This output shows the execution plan, describing which actions Terraform will take in order to change real infrastructure to match the configuration.

+Run `terraform apply`

-The output has a + next to aws_instance.example, meaning that Terraform will create this resource.
+The output has a + next to `aws_instance.lab1-tf-example`, meaning that Terraform will create this resource.
 Beneath that, it shows the attributes that will be set.
 When the value displayed is (known after apply), it means that the value won't be known until the resource is created.

 Terraform will now pause and wait for your approval before proceeding.
 If anything in the plan seems incorrect or dangerous, it is safe to abort here with no changes made to your infrastructure.

-In this case the plan is acceptable, so type yes at the confirmation prompt to proceed.
+In this case the plan is acceptable, so type `yes` at the confirmation prompt to proceed.
 Executing the plan will take a few minutes since Terraform waits for the EC2 instance to become available.